Powerlearnproject/se-day1-assignment-Chiforom/README.md

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
-Sure!

 Here’s a breakdown of each role:

 Software Developer
 Roles and Responsibilities:
 1. Writing Code: Develop and maintain the software by writing, testing, and debugging code.